Skip to content

 Method URL Description

-Get /display_executions Retrieves all executions from cmf-server
+GET /executions/{pipeline_name} Retrieves all executions from the cmf-server.

 HTTP Response Status codes